Bayesian inferences on covariant density functionals from multimessenger astrophysical data: Influences of parametrizations of density dependent couplings: Results and implications

 The range of coupling values spanned by each model determines its flexibility in simultaneously describing different constraints.
 In panel (b) of Fig.~\ref{fig:Couplings}, the rational function subject to conditions~\eqref{eq:coupling_constraints_3} reproduces the modeling of the $g_\rho$ coupling with an exponential function at densities up to $2\,n_{\rm sat}$, but deviates significantly at higher densities.
 Under conditions~\eqref{eq:coupling_constraints_2}, the rational function allows much larger $g_\rho$ values at high densities.
 Nonetheless, the narrow range and consistency of all three models at and below $n_{\rm sat}$ are a consequence of the $\chi$EFT constraint for pure neutron matter~\cite{Lijj:2024c,Lijj:2025a}.

 The bulk properties of CSs -- such as maximum mass, radii, tidal deformabilities, and moments of inertia -- are fully determined by the distributions of pressure and energy density throughout the star, as prescribed by the dense matter EOS.
-Our inferences for the mass-radius diagram of CSs and various thermodynamic quantities of dense matter are shown in Fig.~\ref{fig:MR_NS}–\ref{fig:NM_Chara}.
-Specifically, we show posterior 95.4\% confidence regions, whereby we distinguish the results obtained using CDFs with different parametrizations of the isoscalar couplings (left panels) and those with variations in the isovector couplings (right panels).
+Our inferences for the mass-radius and mass-tidal deformability diagrams of CSs and various thermodynamic quantities of dense matter are shown in Fig.~\ref{fig:MR_NS}–\ref{fig:NM_Chara}.
+Specifically, we show posterior 95.4\% confidence regions, whereby we distinguish the results obtained using CDFs with different parametrizations of the isoscalar couplings (left panels) and those with variations in the isovector coupling (right panels).
+The new and updated mass-radius estimates for four pulsars obtained by the NICER collaboration~\cite{Salmi:2024a,Vinciguerra:2024,Choudhury:2024,Salmi:2024b} are also shown in Fig.~\ref{fig:MR_NS} for the sake of reference.
+The posterior distributions for $M$-$\Lambda$ exhibit similar trends to the $M$-$R$ ones due to the universal {\it $C$-Love} relation (see Refs.~\cite{Sedrakian:2023,Lijj:2023a} and references therein).
 A generic observation that follows from the analysis of results in Figs.~\ref{fig:EOS_NS}–\ref{fig:NM_Chara}, which will be given below, is that the interplay between isoscalar and isovector channels has a much weaker influence on the thermodynamics of dense matter than the effects of different parametrizations within each respective isospin channel.
 Below, we discuss the impact of specific parametrizations in detail.